 If translation is needed, practitioners should find a qualified interpreter who understands the terminology specific to the issue being investigated.
-The interpreter's role is to neutrally and objectively facilitate communication.
-Interpreters should be held to the basic principles of human rights monitoring as fact-finders.
+The interpreter's role is to neutrally and objectively facilitate communication.93 Interpreters should be held to the basic principles of human rights monitoring as fact-finders.

-When selecting interpreters, practitioners should ensure that they have the fundamental skills needed to interpret in an accurate and sensitive manner.
-Interpreters should be appropriate to the context, and not, for example, come from a population group that may intimidate interviewees or hinder their responses.
-For example, using an
+When selecting interpreters, practitioners should ensure that they have the fundamental skills needed to interpret in an accurate and sensitive manner.94 Interpreters should be appropriate to the context, and not, for example, come from a population group that may intimidate interviewees or hinder their responses.95 For example, using an interpreter from an ethnic group with historical conflicts with the interviewee's ethnic group may inhibit or offend the interviewee.
+Similarly, using an interpreter with a well-known past role in the government may intimidate potential respondents and limit their participation in the process.

-&lt;sup>91 Columbia University/Columbia Medical Center.
+91 Columbia University/Columbia Medical Center.
 Institutional Review Board Policy/Procedure: Audio/Video/Photographic Recording of Human Subjects, 1.
 Effective April 12, 2005.

-&lt;sup>93 Ravindran, Handbook on Fact-Finding, 36.
+93 Ravindran, Handbook on Fact-Finding, 36.